jackwitney/jackwitney/README.md

 "Opinionated.
 Efficient.
 Terminal Warrior"
 ```

+"A computer is like air conditioning – it becomes useless when you open Windows" - Linus Torvalds

 ### 🛠 Personal Projects & Experiments

 As and when  these projects are brought to a ready state I will move them out of private.